kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/amazon-s3.md

 When you have entered the bucket names, you will see an "Access Policy JSON" rendered to your page.
 Copy this JSON.

-!!!note "Note: IAM Write Permission Required"
+!!! note "Note: IAM Write Permission Required"

     You will require IAM write permissions within your AWS account to perform the next step.